DynamoDS/RefineryPrimer/README.md

 ## About
 This primer will help you:

-* **Understand** what generative design is by defining the base concepts and terminology you need to know.
+* **understand** what generative design is by defining the base concepts and terminology you need to know.
-* **Explore** how these techniques can be used to solve practical challenges commonly found in AEC design projects.
+* **explore** how these techniques can be used to solve practical challenges commonly found in AEC design projects.
-* **Learn** how to use Autodesk’s newest generative design tools such as Generative Design for Revit and Dynamo, through practical workflows.
+* **learn** how to use Autodesk’s newest generative design tools such as Generative Design for Revit and Dynamo, through practical workflows.

 ## Why Make a Primer?